fmbot-discord/docs/docs/privacy.md

 These are the questions Discord asks for bot verification, but updated with our new functionalities.

-Last update: 2022-06-01
+Last update: 2022-09-01

-Changelog: Clarify that server data is stored when the bot joins
+Changelog: Clarified that we don't store data from logged out users, changed commands to slash command version

 ## What does your application do?
 Please be as detailed as possible, and feel free to include links to image or video examples.
 .fmbot is an open sourced bot that mostly gets used for calling the Last.fm API.
 Last.fm is a service that tracks what people listen to.